 Double-check valve preventers and other protective devices may be inspected and tested for water tightness by the District.
-If the inspection cannot be made without undue difficulty because of an obstruction or other interference, the customer will be notified and required to either correct the condition or have the inspection made at the customer's own expense and witnessed by the District.
+If the inspection cannot be made without undue difficulty because of an obstruction or other interference, the customer will be notified and required to either correct the condition or have the inspection made at his own expense and witnessed by the District.

-Installation costs and the annual testing and maintenance of commercial backflow devices and residential backflow devices when a Reduced Pressure Principle Backflow Device (RP) is required shall be performed by a certified tester contracted by the consumer at the customer's expense.
+Installation costs and the annual testing and maintenance of commercial backflow devices shall be performed by a certified tester contracted by the consumer at his/her expense.
 A copy of the tester's certification shall be forwarded to the District's Backflow Unit.
 Service to any commercial premises may be discontinued if it is found that dangerous or unprotected cross-connections exist, or if any defect is found in the backflow or other protective devices.
 Service will not be restored until such defects are corrected at the customer's expense and applicable District restoration charges have been paid.

-Installation, testing and maintenance of double check valve backflow devices for single-family premises where a residential well exists (conforming single-family premises) shall be performed by the District, at its expense, during normal working hours.
+Installation, testing and maintenance of backflow devices where a residential well exists shall be performed by the District, at its expense, during normal working hours.
 Service for any residential premise may be discontinued if it is found that dangerous or unprotected cross-connections exist.